geraldinepascal/FROGS-wrappers/README.md

 ## Simplest way

-FROGS is available on the Toolshed : https://toolshed.g2.bx.psu.edu/repository?repository_id=525e78406276b403&changeset_revision=76c750c5f0d1
+FROGS is available on the Toolshed.

 It will install FROGS thanks to [conda](https://anaconda.org/bioconda/frogs), download all these XML tools and well configure them in your Galaxy.